Cherry Clafoutis

 Share it with your friends!

-Cherry clafoutis is a classic French dessert that features fresh cherries baked in a custard-like batter.
-It is a simple yet elegant dessert that showcases the natural sweetness and juiciness of cherries.
+Cherry clafoutis is a classic French dessert with fresh cherries baked in a custard-like batter.
+It is a simple yet elegant dessert showcasing cherries’ natural sweetness and juiciness.

 Cherry Clafoutis: A slice on a plate and the rest on the baking ceramic pan